 - The VPA includes commitments to publicly disclose information and further improve forest governance.
 The VPA also includes a framework for overseeing, monitoring and evaluating implementation of the VPA and the economic, social and environmental impacts of the VPA.

 - Learn more about VPAs in VPA Unpacked.
-Learn more about the Cameroon-EU VPA in this background.
+Learn more about the Cameroon-EU VPA background.
 Read the text and annexes of the Cameroon-EU VPA.

 Is the Cameroon-EU Voluntary Partnership Agreement available online?